-“Shouting Out For England” is an original England FIFA World Cup 2026 charity football song sung by primary school football fans from South London, with crowd chants from kids from all over the country.
+“Shouting Out For England” is an original England FIFA World Cup 2026 charity football song sung by primary school football fans with crowd chants from kids from all over the country.

 All proceeds from the campaign go to Football Beyond Borders – a UK charity that works with young people from areas of socio-economic disadvantage who are passionate about football but disengaged at school, to help them finish school with the skills and grades to make a successful transition into adulthood.